-Crack Width Action Less than 1 / 4 " Do not seal.
-From 1 /4" to 1 3 /4" Routing / Sawing shall remove at least 1 / 8 from each sidewall.
-The profile of the rout / saw cut shall be square or rectangular, and shall have a minimum required width and depth of 1 / 2 inch.
-The crack reservoir width to depth ratio should be close to 1:1 Only route if cracks are reasonably straight and are capable of being routed without excessively damaging the existing pavement.
-Greater than 1 3 / 4 " Shall be repaired as directed by the Engineer
+Crack Width Action Less than 1/4" Do not seal.
+From 1⁄4" to 1 3⁄4" Routing / Sawing shall remove at least 1⁄2 from each sidewall.
+The profile of the rout / saw cut shall be square or rectangular and shall have a minimum required width and depth of 1⁄2 inch.
+The crack reservoir width to depth ratio should be close to 1:1.
+Only route if cracks are reasonably straight and are capable of being routed without excessively damaging the existing pavement.
+Greater Chall be assessed as disserted by the Factoria

-TABLE 6 - Crack Sealing Criteria
+Table 6 - Crack Sealing Criteria

-Note: The Engineer must approve any exceptions to these criteria.
+\\\Note: The Engineer must approve any exceptions to these criteria. \\\ than 1 34"